New Playwrights Awards - How to Apply

 - You might have had plays produced e.g. A Play, A Pie and A Pint, or have produced your own work.

 To be eligible to apply for a New Playwrights Award, you will meet the following criteria:

-- You are available on Wednesday 4 December 2019 for the Playwriting Programme Induction Day.
-If you are unable to make this date, please contact us via email@example.com before making your application.
+- You are available on Friday 4 December 2020 for the Playwriting Programme Induction Day.
+If you are unable to make this date, please let us know via firstname.lastname@example.org.

 We believe diversity is essential to a thriving cultural sector and aim to work actively with writers from a range of different backgrounds.

-As they are currently underrepresented, we strive to increase applications and representation within our Programmes from playwrights:
+Because they are currently underrepresented, we strive to increase applications from and representation within our Programmes from playwrights:

 - Based outside the central belt of Scotland